broulston/TDSS-Variable-Star-ViP/README.md

 3. Color-Magnitude diagram based on SDSS colors and Gaia DR2 distances.
 This plot also uses an upperLim on the distance by assuming a space velocity of 600 km s$^{-1}$ and using GaiaDR2 proper motions to find the distance.
 This gives us a lowerLim on M$_{i}$, which is shown above the CMD and as a red arrow in the CMD plot.
 4. SDSS spectrum with properties printed (this includes information from `PyHammer`)

-These plots are created using the `Vi` code written by Ben Roulston (BU/SAO).
+These plots are created using the `ViP` code written by Ben Roulston (BU/SAO).
 In addition to these plots, the Vi code also creates a `.csv` file that contains information about the light curves for each star from the `Vartools` program.
 The `Vartools` program also saves the phase folded light curve for **EVERY** star as well (even though it is not plotted or used for every star).

 The main functions of the program (which call `Vartools` and creates the figures) are in the `VarStar_Vi_plot_functions.py` file.
 In order to run this Vi program, the following items are needed and **MUST** be downloaded/created/known before any figures can be made.